Satyrs

 Cataclysm

 Post-cataclysm, satyrs are scattered, strewn across the land.
-Because of their architectural methods (see ), rebuilding was near impossible.
+Because of their architectural methods (see Satyr Empires), rebuilding was near impossible.
 They simply could not fix or rebuild their structures quickly enough to be worth it.
 So instead, they joined other communities, ones who could rebuild quicker.
 Humans build with stone and wood, fauns with clay and rock.
 Those grow quicker than satyr's living architecture.

 Further, satyrs pre-cataclysm occupied the pine forests in the north- those areas that were hit hardest by the eruption.
 Their forests burned or were buried in ash, and that far north, the long winters that followed were impossible to endure.
 Those that stayed, died.
 The rest fled to wherever they could survive, south and east.
 Satyrs still have nothing like what they used to, no cities of their own, most too wary of the mountain to even try to return to the north.